scalacenter/sprees/README.md

 # [Scala Days Chicago](http://event.scaladays.org/scaladays-chicago-2017)

-The Scala Center is organizing a Hackathon at Scala Days, on Tuesday, April 18.
+The Scala Center is organizing an *Open Source Spree* at Scala Days, on Tuesday, April 18.

-To make it easier to organize, we collect here a list of projects that attendees could work on.
+The goal of this event is to make contributors and users of Scala open source projects meet and hack for the good of the Scala community!

 [![Join the chat at https://gitter.im/scalacenter/hackathons](https://badges.gitter.im/scalacenter/hackathons.svg)](https://gitter.im/scalacenter/hackathons?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+## Where and when?

+Swissôtel Chicago<br />
+323 E Upper Wacker Dr.<br />
+Chicago, IL 60601<br />
+Look for room “Zurich C” (basement floor) - that’s where we will be<br />

+We will start at 10am and hack until 5pm.

+## Projects

+Here is a list of projects that you could contribute to during the spree:

 | Project                                           | Contact                           |
 | -------                                           | -------                           |